Liverpool Player of the Season Awards: Men

+Women

 Club awards

 Since the inception of the awards dinner, a number of awards celebrating non-players have been introduced.
 Some of these awards have been presented in every awards dinner since 2014, whereas others have been one-off recognition, or been discontinued in place of other awards.
 A total of 8 different awards have been issued and presented so far, the criteria for winning each award explained the list of winners below:

 Winners

 Award Criteria

 Outstanding Achievement Award – Awarded for exceptional achievement at the club.
 Given to Brendan Rodgers in 2014 for leading Liverpool back into the Champions League, and to Gerrard following his announcement of retirement in 2015 for exceptional commitment to the club.
 Discontinued after 2015.

 Bill Shankly Community Award – Named for Bill Shankly, manager from 1959–1974 and "awarded to the person who has shown commitment to their community through supporting local projects and activities or by selflessly giving their time to help others" Can be granted to players, non-players, or organisations such as Fans Supporting Foodbanks in 2018.

 Lifetime Achievement – Awarded for stellar commitment to the club over an exceptional period of time.

 Staff Recognition – "for a member of club staff who is dedicated to Liverpool FC and upholds the Liverpool way" Was not awarded in 2018 and as such may have been discontinued.